Abstract photography explores the concept of seeing. Photographers create dynamic imagery without the use of objective subject matter.

 Abstract macro photography is like standard macro photography.
 It takes close-up photographs of subjects.

-Abstract macro photographers puts the focus on compositional elements.
-These include texture, colour and light to convey emotion over detail.
+Abstract macro photographers put the focus on compositional elements.
+These include texture, color, and light to convey emotion over detail.

 It isolates components of a scene.
 It removes inherent context and draws out fragments of a composition.